-(j) A majority of the members of the Council shall constitute a quorum for the transaction of business.
-The affirmative vote of a majority of the members present at meetings of the Council is necessary for action to be taken by the Council.
+A majority of the members of the Council shall constitute a guorum for the 1 2 transaction of business.
+The affirmative vote of a majority of the members present at 3 meetings of the Council shall be necessary for action to be taken by the Council.
+4 "§ 143B-537.

-'§ 143B-537.
 Powers and duties of the Council.

-The State Council shall have the following powers and duties:

-- Advise the Department in the review of the State's juvenile justice (1) planning, the development of the community juvenile justice councils, and the development of a formula for the distribution of funds to Juvenile Crime Prevention Councils. - Advise all State agencies serving juveniles for the purpose of (2) developing a consistent philosophy with regard to providing services to juveniles and promoting collaboration and the efficient and effective delivery of services to juveniles and families through State, local, and district programs and fully address problems of collaboration across State agencies with the goal of serving juveniles.
+5 The Council shall have the following powers and duties: 6 (1) Advise the Department in the review of the State's juvenile justice 7 planning, the development of the community juvenile justice councils, 8 and the development of a formula for the distribution of funds to 9 Juvenile Crime Prevention Councils.
+Advise all State agencies serving juveniles for the purpose of 10 (2) developing a consistent philosophy with regard to providing services to 11 12 13 juveniles and promoting collaboration and the efficient and effective delivery of services to juveniles and families through State, local, and district programs and fully address problems of collaboration across State agencies with the goal of serving juveniles.

-Review and comment on juvenile justice, delinquency prevention, and (3) juvenile services grant applications prepared for submission under any federal grant program by any governmental entity of the State.

-Review the juvenile justice system's operation and prioritization of (4)

-funding needs.

-(5) Review the progress and accomplishment of State and local juvenile justice, delinquency prevention, and juvenile services projects.

-(6) Develop recommendations concerning the establishment of priorities and needed improvements with respect to juvenile justice, delinquency prevention, and juvenile services and report its recommendations to the General Assembly on or before March 1 each year.

-Review and comment on the proposed budget for the Department."
+- Review and comment on juvenile justice, delinquency prevention, and (3) juvenile services grant applications prepared for submission under any federal grant program by any governmental entity of the State. - Review the juvenile justice system's operation and prioritization of (4) funding needs. - (5) Review the progress and accomplishment of State and local juvenile justice, delinquency prevention, and juvenile services projects. - Develop recommendations concerning the establishment of priorities (6) and needed improvements with respect to juvenile justice, delinquency prevention, and juvenile services and report its recommendations to the General Assembly on or before March 1 each year. - Review and comment on the proposed budget for the Department."
+(7)